grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/ci.md

 ### The e2e-versions Action

-The example workflows have a job called `Resolve Grafana images` that uses the [e2e-version](https://github.com/grafana/plugin-actions/tree/main/e2e-version) Action to resolve a list of Grafana images.
-For every image returned, a new job will be fired up that builds the plugin, starts Grafana and runs the end-to-end tests.
+These example workflows have a job called `Resolve Grafana images` that uses the [e2e-version](https://github.com/grafana/plugin-actions/tree/main/e2e-version) Action to resolve a list of Grafana images.
+For every image returned, a new job will be fired up that builds the plugin, starts Grafana, and runs the end-to-end tests.

 The Action supports two modes - `plugin-grafana-dependency` and `version-support-policy`.